-- Press the mechanical connector lock and pull the cables gently to disconnect the battery connector 2 from the CPU module. - Loosen the battery fixing screws. - Remove the battery and replace it with a new one.
-Fix the battery in position by the screws. - The battery cable with connector 1 must be plugged into connector 2 on the processor board. - When the battery has been connected, the device is automatically turned on.
+- Press the mechanical connector lock and pull the cables gently to disconnect the battery connector from the CPU module. - Loosen the battery fixing screws. - Remove the battery and replace it with a new one.
+Fix the battery in position by the screws.